mllam/neural-lam/README.md

 ## Installation
 Follow the steps below to create the necessary python environment.

-1. Install GEOS for your system.
-For example with `sudo apt-get install libgeos-dev`.
-This is necessary for the Cartopy requirement.
-2. Use python 3.9.
+1. Use python 3.10.
-3. Install version 2.0.1 of PyTorch.
+2. Install version 2.0.1 of PyTorch.
 Follow instructions on the [PyTorch webpage](https://pytorch.org/get-started/previous-versions/) for how to set this up with GPU support on your system.
-4. Install required packages specified in `requirements.txt`.
+3. Install required packages specified in `requirements.txt`.
-5. Install PyTorch Geometric version 2.2.0.
+4. Install PyTorch Geometric version 2.3.1.
 This can be done by running
 ```
 TORCH="2.0.1"
 CUDA="cu117"